wilsonrljr/sysidentpy/docs/en/getting-started/quickstart-guide.md

 ---

 As you can see, SysIdentPy supports numerous model combinations, each tailored to different use cases.
-But don’t worry about picking the perfect combination right away—let’s start with the default settings to get you up and running quickly.
+But don’t worry about picking the perfect combination right away.
+Let’s start with the default settings to get you up and running quickly.